 This bilateral stimulation (BLS) helps the brain to access where the trauma is stored in the brain and process traumatic memories and beliefs.

-With this method of therapy a client can say as little or as much as they want while reprocessing their memories.
+With this method of therapy a client can say as little or as much as they want while reprocessing the disturbing event.

 All the therapist really needs to know if things are changing for the client.